NuclearMonster/randostartrek/README.md

 # randostartrek

-a silly bot written in tracery JSON
+a silly bot written in tracery JSON that comes up with minimal star trek episode listing ideas based on smashing a bunch of words together, no LLM garbage.

 ## mastodon
 The bot is also on mastodon: https://mastodon.social/@randostartrek